microsoft/net-offloads/quic-encryption-offload.md

 >
 > The output ciphertext, C, of the AEAD is transmitted in place of P.

-After packet encryption, header encryption is performance.
+After packet encryption, header encryption is performed.
 The steps are detailed [here](https://www.rfc-editor.org/rfc/rfc9001#name-header-protection-applicati), with sections quoted below.

 > Header protection is applied after packet protection is applied (see [Section 5.3](https://www.rfc-editor.org/rfc/rfc9001#aead)).
 The ciphertext of the packet is sampled and used as input to an encryption algorithm.
 The algorithm used depends on the negotiated AEAD.